Skip to main content

 The receipt creation form was the view that got the most design attention, because it deserved it.
 The users are civil servants in district offices across Nepal: varying levels of digital familiarity, working with high-stakes government data, no margin for input errors.
 A mistake in a tax receipt isn't like a typo in a chat message.

 The most important decision was cascading dropdowns for location selection (province, then district, then office) rather than free-text fields.
 Civil servants shouldn't need to remember the exact administrative name of their office, and they shouldn't be able to type something that doesn't match a valid record.
-Constraining the input space to a predefined set eliminates an entire category of data errors.
+Constraining the input space removes an entire category of data errors.

-Progressive disclosure was applied to the office dropdown specifically.
-It doesn't appear at all until a district is selected.
-This reduces initial form complexity and prevents invalid combinations.
-The form only opens up as the user provides valid context.
+Progressive disclosure mattered most in the office dropdown.
+It doesn't appear until a district is selected.
+That keeps the first view simpler and prevents invalid combinations.
+The form opens up only after the user provides valid context.

 After form submission, a receipt preview renders before anything is finalized.
 The user sees exactly what record is about to be created (PAN number, name, amount, fiscal year, office, all of it) and confirms it.
-The preview also serves as implicit validation that the system understood their input correctly.
+The preview also proves that the system understood the input correctly.

 Designing for users who may be encountering a web form for the first time was a useful forcing function.
 At each step: could someone complete this correctly without any documentation?